zulip/zulip/docs/production/maintain-secure-upgrade.md

 `zulip::static_asset_compiler` from `puppet_classes`; in Zulip 1.7 and
 above, it is a dependency of `zulip::voyager` and thus these dependencies are installed by default.

+## Upgrading the operating system

+When you upgrade the operating system on which Zulip is installed (E.g. Ubuntu 14.04 Trusty to Ubuntu 16.04 Xenial), you need to take some additional steps to update your Zulip installation, documented below.

+The steps are largely the same for the various OS upgrades aside from the versions of postgres, so you should be able to adapt these instructions for other supported platforms.

+### Upgrading from Ubuntu 14.04 Trusty to 16.04 Xenial

+1. First, as the Zulip user, stop the Zulip server and run the following to back up the system:

+    ```
+    supervisorctl stop all
+    /home/zulip/deployments/current/manage.py backup --output=/home/zulip/release-upgrade.backup.tar.gz
+    ```

+2. Upgrade the operating system using the OS's standard tooling.
+E.g. for Ubuntu, this means running `do-release-upgrade` and following the prompts until it completes successfully:

+    ```
+    do-release-upgrade
+    ```

+3. Run the following commands to upgrade the database installation and OS configuration to match the new OS version:

+    ```
+    /home/zulip/deployments/current/scripts/zulip-puppet-apply -f
+    pg_dropcluster 9.5 main --stop
+    systemctl stop postgresql
+    pg_upgradecluster -m upgrade 9.3 main
+    pg_dropcluster 9.3 main
+    apt remove postgresql-9.3
+    service memcached restart
+    ```

+4. At this point, you are now running the version of postgres that comes with the new Ubuntu version.
+Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:

+    ```
+    rm -rf /srv/zulip-venv-cache/*
+    /home/zulip/deployments/current/scripts/lib/upgrade-zulip-stage-2 /home/zulip/deployments/current/ --from-git
+    ```

+That last command will finish by restarting your Zulip server; you should now be able to navigate to its URL and confirm everything is working correctly.

+### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic

+1. First, as the Zulip user, stop the Zulip server and run the following to back up the system:

+    ```
+    supervisorctl stop all
+    /home/zulip/deployments/current/manage.py backup --output=/home/zulip/release-upgrade.backup.tar.gz
+    ```

+2. Now, switch to the root user and upgrade the operating system using the OS's standard tooling.
+E.g. for Ubuntu, this means running `do-release-upgrade` and following the prompts until it completes
+successfully:

+    ```
+    sudo -i
+    do-release-upgrade
+    ```

+3. Run the following commands to upgrade the database installation and OS configuration to match the new OS version:

+    ```
+    /home/zulip/deployments/current/scripts/zulip-puppet-apply -f
+    pg_dropcluster 10 main --stop
+    systemctl stop postgresql
+    pg_upgradecluster -m upgrade 9.5 main
+    pg_dropcluster 9.5 main
+    apt remove postgresql-9.5
+    service memcached restart
+    ```

+4. At this point, you are now running the version of postgres that comes with the new Ubuntu version.
+Finally, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:

+    ```
+    rm -rf /srv/zulip-venv-cache/*
+    /home/zulip/deployments/current/scripts/lib/upgrade-zulip-stage-2 /home/zulip/deployments/current/ --from-git
+    ```

+That last command will finish by restarting your Zulip server; you should now be able to navigate to its URL and confirm everything is working correctly.

 ## Backups